bit101/quicksettings/README.md

 You can set the position of the panel with:

     settings.setPosition(x, y);

+If the panel is draggable, you can have it snap to a grid when dropped.
+And you can specify the size of that grid:

+    settings.setSnapToGrid(bool);
+    settings.setGridSize(number);

 By default, the panel will be 200px wide and grow in height to fit its content.
 You can set an explicit size with: